Boat and PWC Licence

 - 1 form of full proof of identity (POI) such as a current drivers licence.
 OR one form of primary ID, such as a Passport or a Birth Certificate and one form of Secondary ID such as a Medicare Card, Pensioners Concession Card, current Student ID, or a current Credit Card.
 PLUS two colour passport photographs.
 College Trainers are required to sight the passport photographs.
 Failure to bring the photographs to the course theory venue may result in documentation being withheld until they have been verified by the trainer.

-- Suitable apparel for the practical boat session - hat, sunscreen, drinking water, runners, boat shoes NO THONGS, jacket suited for the weather conditions on the day.
+- Wear suitable apparel for the practical boat session - hat, sunscreen, drinking water, runners, boat shoes NO THONGS, jacket suited for the weather conditions on the day.

 - Packed lunch/water. (recommended) You can also ask the Trainer about local cafes and bakeries available nearby.